-In the event of the use of aircraft, an Aircraft Insurance Certificate and Letter of Endorsement is required naming the Bureau of Land Management as additionally insured for the amount of \$5 million in the event of the use of airplanes, helicopters, or any other aircraft.
-If you are using drones, additional Aircraft/UAS insurance of \$2 million is required along with your FAA drone documents and a POA with Aeronautical maps, copy of 107 cert and FAA drone registration.
+In the event of the use of aircraft, an Aircraft Liability Insurance Certificate and Letter of Endorsement is required naming the Bureau of Land Management as additionally insured for the amount of \$5 million.
+If you are using drones, additional UAS/Aircraft liability insurance Certificate and Endorsement in the amount of \$2 million is required along with FAA drone licenses & registrations and a POA with flight maps showing the flight area.